Emergency laws announced by the government will allow ‘fit, proper and suitably experienced’ student and retired nurses to start working.

-It comes as the Nursing and Midwifery Council announced steps to enable former nurses and midwives, and student nurses and midwives, to undertake paid work to help tackle the virus.
+It comes as the Nursing and Midwifery Council announced steps to enable retired nurses and midwives, and student nurses and midwives, to undertake paid work to help tackle the virus.

 The bill is expected to be approved by parliament on Monday.